J. Kiffin Penry Epilepsy MiniFellow Network

 SELECTION CRITERIA

 Candidates for the Advances in Epilepsy program must have a sincere desire to further their knowledge and expertise in the field of epilepsy management.
-To be considered for participation, candidates must submit an application and curriculum vitae to Wake Forest University School of Medicine.
+To be considered for participation, candidates must submit an application and curriculum vitae to Wake Forest School of Medicine.
 Please note that an application does not guarantee attendance.

 A DISTINGUISHED FACULTY

-The Advances in Epilepsy program is presented by distinguished guest speakers from around the country, along with the faculty and staff of the Comprehensive Epilepsy Center of Wake Forest University School of Medicine.
+The Advances in Epilepsy program is presented by distinguished guest speakers from around the country, along with the faculty and staff of the Comprehensive Epilepsy Center of Wake Forest School of Medicine.

 LEARNER OBJECTIVES